mconf/mconf-chat-desktop/README.md

 Setting up enviroment
 ==========
-To start work with this project, there are two simple steps: installing the dependencies and cloning the repository.
+To start work with this project, there are two simple steps: installing the dependencies and getting the source.

 Dependencies